marviorocha/book-api-marvio/README.md

 This is a simple API of Book with

-For Run the exemple this RestFULL follow the button below:
+### Run this exemple the RestFULL in insomnia follow the button below:

 [![Run in Insomnia}](https://insomnia.rest/images/run.svg)](https://insomnia.rest/run/?label=Api-Book&uri=https%3A%2F%2Fraw.githubusercontent.com%2Fmarviorocha%2Fbook-api-marvio%2Fmain%2Fpublic%2Fapi-book-Insomnia_2021-08-15.json)

 ### Gems included: